norakytt/pypsa-earth-bo/README.md

 Based on which method you are choosing, you then run the respective data processing notebooks:

-- `data_processing_test.ipynb`: Processes new test runs (saved in `test_runs/` folder) into csv-files
+- `data_processing_test.ipynb`: Processes new test runs (saved in `test_runs/` folder) into csv-files.
-- `data_processing_original.ipynb`: Processes results from original paper analyses (stored in `paper_results/` folder) into csv-files
+- `data_processing_original.ipynb`: Processes results from original paper analyses (stored in `paper_results/` folder) into csv-files.

-NB: the same csv-files are updated when you run either of the data processing notebooks
+NB: *the same csv-files are updated when you run either of the data processing notebooks.*

-Then run the `plots.ipynb` notebook to generate all relevant tables and figures from the paper automatically.
+**Then run the `plots.ipynb` notebook to generate all relevant tables and figures from the paper automatically.**

+### 7.2 Quick Test Plot

+Before running the full analysis, you can verify that a scenario run was successful by using the `plots_single.ipynb` notebook to generate a single figure from one scenario.
+This allows you to quickly check the results and confirm everything is working properly before proceeding with the complete analysis.